Expectancy violations theory: Business communication crisis

 EVT can also apply to everyday business interaction between long-term partners, new partners, and even the consumers.
-Each time a business interacts with another, both sides expect a positive gain in some capacity, however in reality this is not the case, losses are inevitable.
-In the article “The Role of Prior Expectancies and Relational Satisfaction in Crisis” (2014), Sora Kim asserts that "expectancy violations caused by a crisis tend to increase uncertainty about an organization’s performance in the crisis-related area".
+Each time a business interacts with another, both sides expect a positive gain in some capacity; however, losses are inevitable.
+Sora Kim asserts that "expectancy violations caused by a crisis tend to increase uncertainty about an organization's performance in the crisis-related area".
 The author states that stakeholders, in the case of the BP Oil spill, held high levels of uncertainty towards the organization due to the high level of expectancy violations committed by BP.
-In the article "How does Corporate Reputation Affect Customer Loyalty in Corporate Crisis", Sabrina Helm and Julia Tolsdorf found that firms with greater reputation and customer loyalty are set to high expectations by the public, and tend to suffer more loss in profits in the event of a crisis, while firms with low reputations suffer minor losses.
+Sabrina Helm and Julia Tolsdorf found that firms with greater reputation and customer loyalty are set to high expectations by the public, and tend to suffer more loss in profits in the event of a crisis, while firms with low reputations suffer minor losses.
 This shows that the public places its trust and loyalty in corporations due to their reputation, thus resulting in favorable outcomes for corporations.
 This reputation is also an Achilles heel for the corporation in times of crisis because when an expectation violation is committed by the corporations it produces negative outcomes for the corporation and the public's trust in them.
 Sora Kim also exposes similar findings in her study, specifically on how expectations violations produces uncertainties in stakeholders and the public during times of crisis.
-Corporate Social Responsibility (CSR) is an expectation the public has set for major corporations and businesses, Nick Lin-Hi and Igor Blumberg also found that not practicing CSR negatively affect corporate reputation.
+Corporate social responsibility (CSR) is an expectation the public has set for major corporations and businesses, Nick Lin-Hi and Igor Blumberg also found that not practicing CSR negatively affect corporate reputation.

-YJ Sohn and Ruthann Lariscy utilize EVT to investigate the role corporate reputation plays in crisis situations and how the crisis affects the reputation valence, especially in a CSR (corporate social responsibility) crisis context.
+YJ Sohn and Ruthann Lariscy use EVT to investigate the role corporate reputation plays in crisis situations and how the crisis affects the reputation valence, especially in a CSR (corporate social responsibility) crisis context.
 The previous high reputation leads to higher expectations for the corporation, which results in more detailed investigations of the expectation violation behaviors.

+In a study done surrounding the COVID-19 pandemic, Cheng, Wang, and Pan studied that employees whose expectations about their work and the company were violated with a negative valence.
+They found that these negative violations created uncertainty, CSR cynicism, and distrust in their employing company, which ultimately led to an increase in company turnover rate.

+In a study done in 2022, research was done concerning biases Black employees experience in the workplace.
+Self promotion by Black employees was considered to be related to poorer job performance and lower job fit ratings as compared to their white, Hispanic, and Asian counterparts.
+This can be attributed to EVT because self promotion by Black employees violates other races' expectations of themselves.
+Because the expectation is negatively violated, the Black employee promoting themselves now carry a negative association.